clawpack/doc/doc/geoclaw1d.rst

   As in the case of radial symmetry, the spherical case requires some changes in the equations and the addition of a geometric source term.
-  Near each pole the solution behaves much like in the radial symmetric case, but note that waves from a disturbance at one pole will initially decay as they spread out but after passing the equator they will start to refocus at the other pole.
+  Near each pole the solution behaves much as in the radial symmetric case, but note that waves from a disturbance at one pole will initially decay as they spread out but after passing the equator they will start to refocus at the other pole.